 As instability can become SIGNIFICANT instantly once the person steps out of the right spot, it is important to anticipate the insignificant instability before any placement change– because not all issues have a fast solution.
 Early efforts benefit both individuals and businesses.
 The higher level leaders and talent are, the more benefits will be.

-Can the 360-drgree evaluation observe insignificant instability?
-No. The 360-drgree evaluation is great for significant instability on the surface.
+Can the 360-degree evaluation observe insignificant instability?
+No. The 360-degree evaluation is great for significant instability on the surface.
 It takes the Executive 6Q Assessment.
 For more information, please visit Catch the Development Needs of a Leader Before 360-Degree.

 – Get to the root causes with the right tools